-One comprehensive study investigated the link between employees' prior work experience and their performance in a new organization.
-They found no significant correlation between the two, and determined that experience doesn’t predict a new hire’s success.
+One recent large-scale study investigating the link between employees' prior work experience and their performance in a new organization found no significant correlation between the two, and determined that experience doesn’t predict a new hire’s success.

 In Rework, David Heinemeier Hansson and Jason Fried suggest, "There's surprisingly little difference between a candidate with six months experience and six years.
 The real difference comes from the individual's dedication, personality, and intelligence."

-And in Good to Great, Jim Collins reminds us, “When interviewing, place greater weight on personal attributes than on specific background, skills, or experience.”
+Likewise, in Good to Great, Jim Collins reminds us, “In determining 'the right people,’ the good-to-great companies placed greater weight on character attributes than on specific educational background, practical skills, specialized knowledge, or work experience.”